Glossary

 intelligence glossary.

-Plain-English explanations of the terms hotel revenue managers use every day.
+Plain-English explanations of the terms hotel revenue managers use every day — tagged by level, so you can start where you are.
 From pickup to MAPE, from compset to the difference between ADR and RevPAR.

 Metrics & KPIs